 %@ Page Language="C#"%>

-With Bizagi Modeler you may diagram your organization's value chain, as described at Value chain model.
+With Bizagi Modeler you can diagram your organization's value chain, as described at Value chain model.

-The following models are aimed at showing some basic value chain examples you can present with Bizagi Modeler, and how to define them.
+The following models show some basic value chain examples you can present with Bizagi Modeler, and how to define them.

-A first example shows a value chain for the manufacturing sector, though recall that the value chain differs from a supply chain model (the supply chain could be a subset of the value chain):
+The first example shows a value chain for the manufacturing sector, not a supply chain model (the supply chain could be a subset of the value chain):

-A second one shows a value for a retail company:
+The second one shows a value chain for a retail company:

 The third example illustrates a value chain with inputs and outputs:

-The following step by step detail will guide you towards creating the value chain as shown in the first example:
+The following step by step detail guide you through creating the value chain shown in the first example:

-To do this, first ensure you create the value chain definition in the folder where it is applicable (related to the group of process diagrams in that same folder), and use the Create value chain diagram option:
+Create the value chain definition in the folder where it is applicable (related to the group of process diagrams in that same folder), and select the Create value chain diagram option:

-Then and in the starting value chain template, make sure you delete the elements which will not be part of your value chain definition:
+In the starting value chain template, delete the elements which will not be part of your value chain definition:

-Note that for the first example, we only need the middle group where primary processes are placed, and the one at the bottom for support processes.
+For the first example, we only need the middle group for primary processes, and the one at the bottom for support processes.

-Proceed to click on the labels of the two remaining groups so that you rename then accordingly:
+Click the labels of the two remaining groups to rename them appropriately:

-Then, create a group to hold the processes; next, create as many primary processes as needed and rename each one:
+Create a group to hold the processes, then; create as many primary processes as needed and name each one appropriately:

 Do the same for the support processes.

-Notice that this example features 5 primary processes and 4 support processes:
+This example features five primary processes and four support processes:

-When done, you may click Save to persist the changes and then, click Check In to exit the edition mode and see it just as your users would see it.
+When you are done, click Save to save your changes.
+Then click Check In to release the lock on the value chain and leave editing mode so you can see it just as your users would see it.

-At this point the value chain is done, though you may of course choose to link process diagrams to the processes you have placed in the value chain.
+At this point the value chain is done, though you may of course link process diagrams to the processes you have placed in the value chain.